Faustino Bernadett: Recognized for Supporting Boys & Girls Clubs of Long Beach

 The Club provides a safe and supportive environment where youth can learn, grow, and build character.
 Through various programs and activities, members have the opportunity to develop important life skills and build a strong foundation for their future.
 Whether before school, after school, during the summer, or on Friday nights, the Club offers a welcoming space where young people can connect, learn, and have fun.

-Meet the Youth of the Year Finalists
+Meet the 2025 Youth of the Year Finalists

-Dilan Perea: a senior at Poly High School, found his passion and direction through the Boys & Girls Clubs of Long Beach.
-As a first-generation Mexican-American student, Dilan once struggled to see the importance of higher education.
-However, with the guidance of Club mentors, he has been accepted to multiple universities and now plans to study mechanical engineering, with a long-term goal of becoming an industrial manager.
-In addition to his academic journey, Dilan is working to establish his car detailing business.
-He credits the Club for shaping him into the person he is today.
+A senior at Poly High School, Dilan Perea found direction and confidence through the Boys & Girls Clubs of Long Beach.
+As a first-generation Mexican American student, he once questioned whether higher education was the right path for him.
+With guidance and encouragement from Club mentors, he was accepted to multiple universities and now plans to major in mechanical engineering, with aspirations of becoming an industrial manager.

 Supporting Youth: Dr. Faustino Bernadett’s Commitment